mh-code-projects/Coding-Practice-Worksheets/README.md

 ## Tips
 - Tackle a worksheet and then compare with the paired solution file (e.g., `js_method_map_practice_1.js` and `js_method_map_practice_1_solutions.js`).
 - Keep console open when using the browser pages to see logged results or errors.
-- Need a new drill?
-Duplicate an existing worksheet in the same folder to keep the format consistent.

 Constantly adding more!